 This is an easy weekend project made with only a few straight cuts and a few common woodworking tools.

-The top has plenty of space for a computer, and all of your desk accessories like a lamp, books, and a hot cup of coffee.
+It has plenty of workspace for a computer and storage space for all of your desktop accessories like a lamp, pens, books, and a hot cup of coffee.

-The best part is this project easily transitions from a home office into a table that can be used in nearly any room like a kitchen, dining room, or entryway.
-Or it could be used as a serving table at parties.
+The best part is this project can easily transition from a home office space into a table that can be used in nearly any room like a kitchen, dining room, or entryway.
+It could even be used as a serving table at parties, in a craft room for making crafts, or as a makeup vanity.

 Table of Contents

-This simple DIY desk is an easy weekend project that can be made using basic woodworking skills and just a few common woodworking tools.
+This simple DIY computer desk is an easy weekend project for beginners or DIYers of any skill level.
+You can make it using basic woodworking skills and just a few common power tools.

 We only need three tools to build this project.
 Tools like a miter saw, pocket hole jig, and a drill.